 This definition of maintenance is a succinct outline of the benefits of software maintenance.
 Much like your car, software requires periodic refreshes to ensure it continues to run smoothly, as well as preventative maintenance to reduce the occurrence of problems.
-The benefits to maintenance packages should be obvious, but we have broken them down further below:
+The benefits of maintenance packages should be obvious, but we have broken them down further below.

 Software maintenance packages provided by vendors offer peace-of-mind protection by keeping you covered for bugs and software problems.
 Like any other product, most software packages are under warranty for a specific period of time.
 Once these warranties expire, however, you may be required to pay out of pocket for fixes, much like you would for your vehicle.
 Maintenance programs allow your software to stay in warranty so you do not have to come up with cash should an error occur.
 Implementing the right software system is a long term investment and maintaining an active warranty will help to ensure this.

 Most maintenance programs will include an upgrade component.
 Under a maintenance program, you will be entitled to free upgrades – usually once per year.
 These upgrades often address issues reported by other software users and can greatly improve functionality and performance.
 Considering the overall cost of upgrades over time, this component of software maintenance is often all that is necessary to make the program worthwhile.
 Depending on the vendor, upgrades may also reflect changes requested by customers and will also mean you receive a system based on the most up-to-date technology, features and software.
 If you had any custom work done as part of your original implementation and purchase, make sure to check that this custom work will also be upgraded, and not at an additional cost.

 Adapt to a Changing Environment